Edinburgh Airport Guide (EDI)

 There is a choice of tax- and duty-free outlets for passengers leaving the European Union in the departures area.
 Other shopping options post-security include fashion boutiques, electrical stores and gift shops.
 A newsagent is located in the public area, on the ground floor.

-British Airways, Flybe and Servisair all have executive lounges equipped with telephone, fax and internet facilities.
-The Hilton Edinburgh Airport Hotel (tel: +44 131 519 4400; www.hilton.co.uk) has conference facilities for up to 300 delegates, while the Holiday Inn Express Edinburgh Airport (tel: +44 131 333 4331; www.edinburghairporthotel.co.uk) can accommodate functions for up to 12 people.
+British Airways has an executive lounge equipped with telephone, fax and internet facilities.
+The Hilton Edinburgh Airport Hotel (tel: +44 131 519 4400; www3.hilton.com) has conference facilities for up to 300 delegates, while the Holiday Inn Express Edinburgh Airport (tel: +44 131 333 4331; www.edinburghairporthotel.co.uk) can accommodate functions for up to 12 people.

 Facilities for the disabled include accessible toilets, ramps, lifts and reserved seating.
 There is a TDD telephone in the international arrivals area and induction loops are fitted at various points throughout the terminal.
 Reserved parking, wheelchair assistance and help with baggage are also available.
 Assistance can be pre-booked (tel: +44 844 448 8833) and passengers should advise their airline of their needs before travelling.